smilingsyntax/small-tools/readme.txt

 1. General Settings Panel
 2. Back to Top Button Customization
-3. Dark Mode Admin Interface
+3. Security Settings
-4. Security Settings
+4. WooCommerce Integration
-5. WooCommerce Integration
+5. Export/Import Settings
-6. Database Tools and Utilities
+6. Settings Generation Page.
+This will generate the settings file and there will be no **Database Calls**

 == Changelog ==